salvius/salvius.org/_posts/2015-06-15-head_design.md

 Simplification of the neck rotation mechanism.

-Allow new face paels to be easially attached.
+Allow new face panels to be easily attached.